Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 </figure>

 This slide shows a conceptual view of a LUMI-G compute node.
-This node is unlike any Intel architecture  with NVIDIA GPU compute node you may have seen before, and rather mimics the architecture of the USA pre-exascale machines Summit and Sierra which have IBM POWER9 CPUs paired with NVIDIA V100 GPUs.
+This node is unlike any Intel-architecture-CPU-with-NVIDIA-GPU compute node you may have seen before, and rather mimics the architecture of the USA pre-exascale machines Summit and Sierra which have IBM POWER9 CPUs paired with NVIDIA V100 GPUs.